openedx/docs.openedx.org/source/educators/migration_wip/6_set_up_course/planning_course_information/course_title_guidelines.rst

 .. only:: Partners

- For more information about how to add your course name, see :ref:`Pub Creating a Course <Pub Create a Course>`.
+ For more information about how to add your course name, see `Pub Create a Course`_.

 .. only:: Open_edX

- For information about how to add your course name, see :ref:`Creating a New Course <Creating a Course>`.
+ For information about how to add your course name, see :ref:`Creating a New Course <Create a New Course>`.

 .. note::
   The title that you specify when you create your course becomes part of the